 Evergreen content is content that is created to live indefinitely.
 It can change a little but not much will transform with the content.
 You want to produce a lot of evergreen content when possible.

 We have already discussed goals.
 However, within the concept of goals are conversions, the quantified number of times a person took an action(s) based on your specific goal.
 An example of a question you may ask would be what was the set of actions that lead to a donation, a purchase, or increase in revenue.
 Remember, the goal is to drive profitable stakeholder actions.
 You may have additional goals with this primary goal.
+Content marketing for nonprofits should focus on the end actions you want the user to take!

 However, there are two types of conversions: micro-conversions and macro-conversions.
 Micro-conversions are the smaller conversions that potentially lead to macro-conversions.
 Micro-conversions are form fills, downloads, video watch rates, or other actions.
 Macro conversions are the big profitable conversions.
 Macro-conversions are donations, purchases, and anything monetary.